bifravst/bifravst/README.md

 ## Vision

-_Bifravst_ aims to provide a concrete end-to-end sample for an IoT product in the asset tracker space, a _Cat Tracker_.
+_Bifravst_ aims to provide a concrete end-to-end example for an IoT product in the asset tracker space, a _Cat Tracker_.

 ![Bifravst: Cat Tracker IoT example](./docs/logo-with-text.png)

-**With _Bifravst_ developers are enabled to set up a real world IoT solution using their cloud provider and start adapting the sample firmware and software for their use case within minutes.**
+**With _Bifravst_ developers are enabled to set up a real world IoT solution using their cloud provider and start adapting the example firmware and software for their use case within minutes.**

 _Bifravst_ aims to provide answers and best practices to these questions: